 The piano comes with a sturdy music rest, which fits snugly into the top of the piano.
 It has a nice, compact cabinet which covers the piano encasing and also serves as a home for the pedal board.
 The three-pedal unit running along the base of the piano doesn’t look out of place, and is a welcome sight for Williams piano aficionados looking to take their piano playing to new heights.

-Below, please find a list of some of the best selling digital pianos on Amazon, and see how these instruments compare to the Williams Overture:
+Below, please find a list of some of the best selling digital pianos online, and see how these instruments compare to the Williams Overture:

 The keybed of the Williams Overture is actually more than respectable, and I would even venture to say that it is comparable to the models within the Yamaha Arius line.
 The keys have an authentic feel to them, and I even love the red trim that runs along the base of the keys.
 Each key is weighted and has a specially built hammer action built into which you can immediately feel.
 The keys however, are not graded, so you won’t feel any different touch response as you move from the bass to the treble.